-When I booked a weekend in Dublin with 9 other girls in one of the coldest months of the year I knew I could leave my camera at home as we’d probably be spending most of our time in the pubs and apart from doing a hop on, hop off bus trip around the city to at least see some of the city (although we didn’t actually get off!) we did indeed spend a lot of time in the pubs drinking beer, chatting, listening to live music and attempting to Irish jig!
+When I booked a weekend in Dublin with 9 other girls in one of the coldest months of the year I knew I could leave my camera at home as we’d probably be spending most of our time in the pubs of Dublin and apart from doing a hop on, hop off bus trip around Dublin to at least see some of the city (although we didn’t actually get off!) we did indeed spend a lot of time in Irish pubs in Dublin drinking beer, chatting, listening to live music and attempting to Irish jig!

-So if you’re going to Dublin and you’re stuck with where to go for a drink first and you want to make sure you spend your time and your Euro’s in an awesome pub then here are 5 places I would recommend:
+So if you’re going to Dublin and you’re stuck with where to go for a drink first and you want to make sure you spend your time and your Euro’s in an awesome pub then here are 5 of the best pubs in Dublin I would recommend for a good craic!

-Ok, so I’m starting with the most obvious bar!
-The Temple Bar is pretty iconic and popular these days, it’s most certainly where all of the tourists go and not a local Irishman’s (or women’s) pub and the price of drinks reflect this (€17.00 for a double Jameson and coke is all I’m saying!) but it is a lot of fun and as soon as you see its twinkling lights from the outside and feel the atmosphere once you’re inside you’ll realise why it’s so popular!
+I’m starting with the most obvious bar!
+The Temple Bar in Dublin is pretty iconic and popular these days, it’s most certainly the most popular bar in Dublin for tourists and not a local Irishman’s (or women’s) pub, and the price of drinks reflect this (€17.00 for a double Jameson and coke is all I’m saying!) but it is a lot of fun and as soon as you see its twinkling lights from the outside and feel the atmosphere once you’re inside you’ll realise why it’s so popular and one of the best pubs in Dublin.

 Tip 1: Note that Temple Bar is actually a District which I didn’t realise until we arrived and asked for directions to Temple Bar and someone told us we were in Temple Bar, meaning the area, but we meant the actual bar, which has the same name, so don’t get confused!